-We entered into an investment advisory and management agreement with our Advisory Agreement"), which is controlled by our chairman and chief executive officer.
-On July 9, 2008, our Board of Directors approved the renewal of its Advisory Agreement with the Advisor through August 31, 2009.
-In accordance with the Advisory Agreement, we pay the Advisor fees as compensation for its services, consisting of a base management fee and an incentive fee.
+We entered into an investment advisory and management agreement with our Adviser (the "Advisory Agreement"), which is controlled by our chairman and chief executive officer.
+On July 9, 2008, our Board of Directors approved the renewal of its Advisory Agreement with the Adviser through August 31, 2009.
+In accordance with the Advisory Agreement, we pay the Adviser fees as compensation for its services, consisting of a base management fee and an incentive fee.